dlaptev/lnd_assistant/README.md

 2. Make sure that `lncli` is unlocked: `lncli unlock`
 3. Run one of the scripts: `python ./lnd_assistant/report.py`

-No installation, no dependencies.
+No installation, no dependencies, no configuration.
 If you have python - you are good to go.

 ## 1. `report.py`
 You can pass two optional arguments: